SUPER STARTERS : History indicates that the best way for a team to start its drive toward a Super Bowl championship is to win in Week 1.

 — NFL —

-The players with the most receptions in their first five seasons in NFL history:
+The players with the most games with both a rushing and receiving touchdown in their first five seasons in NFL history:

 |*Entering fifth season|